withcopper/docs/OAuth-Integrators-Guide.md

 These parameters are **required**:

 * `client_id`: the Copper client ID of your Application
-* `redirect_uri`: pre-registered URI to redirect to after an attempted authorization.
-If this URI is not registered, authorization will always fail.
+* `redirect_uri`: URI to redirect to after an attempted authorization.
+You must register this URI with Copperworks in advance; authorization will fail otherwise.

 These parameters are _optional_:

 * `response_type`: which OpenID Connect flow to use; one of:
   * `code` authorization code OAuth flow, which can be exchanged for an access token and a refresh token server-side with a client secret
   * `token` short-lived access token only, permits API requests on behalf of the user for a short period of time but will quickly expire
-  * `id_token` returns an OpenID Connect ID token with basic profile data about the user, if requested.
+  * `id_token` returns an OpenID Connect ID token with basic profile data about the user, if requested

   > `id_token` can be combined with either of the other two `response_type` values above:
   >